MarkAdell/personal-website/content/blog/good-code-bad-code-notes.md

 showTopProgressBar: true
 ---

 Below are my notes from the book Good Code, Bad Code.
-These notes are not a summary; they are copied and pasted directly from the book.
-While these notes cover most of the ideas in the book, it is still recommended to read the book itself, as it contains more in-depth explanations and lots of code examples.
+They are copied directly from the book and cover most of the main ideas.
+In my opinion, they may be sufficient if you don't plan to read the book itself.
+However, the book provides more in-depth explanations and plenty of code examples.

 ## Chapter 1 (Code Quality)